SUBJECT: STATE OF CALIFORNIA AEROSOL TRANSMISSIBLE DISEASES, HAZARDOUS SUBSTANCES AND PROCESSES SECTION 5199.

 Specifically, with regard to respiratory protection, N95 filtering facepiece respirators must be provided unless the employer’s evaluation determines that a more protective respirator is necessary.
-Effective September 1, 2010 the employer must provide a powered air purifying respirator or (PAPR) with High Efficiency Particulate Air filters, or respirators providing equivalent protection or greater, to employees who perform high hazard procedures on Airborne Infectious Disease (AIrID) cases or suspected cases and employees who perform high hazard procedures on cadavers potentially infected with Aerosol Transmissible Diseases .
-The one exception to this is that Paramedics and other emergency medical personnel in field operations may use a P100 in lieu of a PAPR, but the employer must make an assessment for the presence of oil if a N100 is used.
+Effective September 1, 2010 and amended in 2013, the employer must provide a powered air purifying respirator or (PAPR) with High Efficiency Particulate Air filters, or respirators providing equivalent protection or greater, to employees who perform high hazard procedures on Airborne Infectious Disease (AIrID) cases or suspected cases and employees who perform high hazard procedures on cadavers potentially infected with Aerosol Transmissible Diseases .
+The one exception to this is that Paramedics and other emergency medical personnel in field operations may use a N,R or P100 in lieu of a PAPR, but the employer must make an assessment for the presence of oil if a N100 is used.

 Moldex® Respiratory Solution